dsh011/Pathfinder/README.md

 8. Cx_Freeze (Packaging Python Code; Developed by Anthony Tuininga)

 # Installer.Rar
 This archive holds a current Microsoft Installer file to install Pathfinder.
 Download the archive, unzip it, and the executable is within.
-The executable only runs on Windows at this time.
+The executable only runs on Windows at this time. **This installation is a proof of concept and not recommended for commercial use at this time due to usage policies in geocoding.**

 ## Extra Setup
 After installing the program, there is a slight change that needs to be made.
 In order to open maps properly, launch regedit and